vinothinik05/store-intelligence/docs/DESIGN.md

 * Event Type
 * Zone Information

-The event stream acts as the bridge between the computer vision layer and the analytics API.
+This event stream serves as the ingestion source for the Intelligence API.

+The design allows future migration from CSV files to message brokers such as Kafka or RabbitMQ without major architectural changes.

 ---

-## Intelligence API Layer
+### 3. Intelligence API Layer

 The Intelligence API is implemented using FastAPI.

-The API exposes analytics endpoints that provide real-time information about store activity.
+The API exposes store intelligence through REST endpoints.

-Implemented endpoints include:
+Key endpoints include:

-* /
 * /health
 * /events
 * /analytics